SaeeP20/AI-Projects/README.md

 # AI-Projects
-variety of AI projects to expand my understanding and skills
+variety of small AI projects to expand my understanding and skills